- Understand the link between COVID-19 mRNA vaccines and myocarditis

-In November of 2021, a 14-year-old female in Incheon, South Korea began to complain of headaches.
-She visits her local clinic, and is given medication to help with the pain.
-A week later, while exercising, she suddenly faints.
-She’s taken to a nearby hospital and after some imaging and blood tests, her healthcare team discovers she’s developed myocarditis.
+In November of 2021, a 14-year-old in Incheon, South Korea began to complain of headaches.
+They visit their local clinic, and are given medication to help with the pain.
+A week later, while exercising, they suddenly faint.
+They are taken to a nearby hospital and after some imaging and blood tests, the healthcare team discovers the patient has developed myocarditis.

 The team looks for possible causes, but can’t find anything.
-The only notable finding is that 12 days before her fainting episode, she received her first dose of the Pfizer COVID-19 vaccine.
+The only notable finding is that 12 days before the fainting episode, they received the first dose of the Pfizer COVID-19 vaccine.

 There have been a few stories like this — cases of myocarditis caused by the mRNA COVID-19 vaccines.
 Most of the reported cases happened in cis-men under the age of 30.

 Academic literature investigating these cases is now being published and we’re getting a glimpse into how likely people are to develop the disease from the mRNA COVID-19 vaccines, and how severe their symptoms tend to be.

 In December 2021, the American Heart Association published a retrospective study looking at patients under the age of 21 years who experienced myocarditis within 30 days of receiving an mRNA COVID-19 vaccine.
 Here’s some of the key points from that study.